igaster/laravel-model-options/README.md

         $table->json('options');

 note that older versions of mySql don't support the json type.
-In that case you can safely fallback to a string type.
+In that case you can safely fallback to a string type:

+        $table->string('options');

 2. Use the Trait in the coresponding model: